 - Discusses engagement of patients and their families, the core of the framework — the engine that drives the focus of the work to create safe, reliable, and effective care

-Health care organizations and systems may use the framework as a roadmap to guide them in applying the principles, and as a diagnostic tool to assess their work to date.
+Health care organizations and systems may use the framework as a roadmap to guide them in applying the principles.
+The accompanying Diagnostic Tool helps organizations determine how well (or even if) they are pursuing the different components of the framework.

 Although initially focused on the acute care setting, the framework has evolved to be more broadly applicable in any setting — in acute care, ambulatory care, home care, long-term care, and in the community.